 Congratulations to Gabriela and Victoria!

-Victoria and Gabriela (Undergraduates in the Simmerling lab) got accepted to the PhD program at University of Florida and University of Pennsylvania respectively.
-All the best ladies on your future endeavors.
+Victoria and Gabriela (Undergraduates in the Simmerling lab) got accepted into the Ph.D. program at the University of Florida and the University of Pennsylvania respectively.
+All the best ladies in your future endeavors.

 Recently Published Manuscripts